 You will learn how to analyze cross-functional business problems and to justify your recommendations, applying appropriate frameworks and a diverse set of quantitative and qualitative tools.

 Specific topics covered are the consulting industry, problem solving methodologies, the management of change in organizations, advanced issues in strategic management, and the development and presentation of proposals and reports.

-Career Paths for Consulting Major
+Career Paths for Consulting

-The topics covered in this major are critical for entry into the consulting profession whether with a large, medium, or small consulting firm, as a sole proprietor or as an internal consultant in a large company.
+The topics covered in this emphasis are critical for entry into the consulting profession whether with a large, medium, or small consulting firm, as a sole proprietor or as an internal consultant in a large company.
 The skills will apply in both the for-profit and not-for-profit sectors.
 In addition, the topics covered will be useful for managers who will work with or manage outside consultants.